For India's new finance minister, there is no time to waste

 But in the 41 days since his appointment as finance minister - for a third time - Chidambaram has shaken up the ministry and impressed analysts.
 He has sought to signal that Asia's third-largest economy finally has someone willing to take tough decisions.

-His ministry is ratcheting up pressure on wayward coalition allies of the ruling Congress party to agree on a long-overdue increase in heavily subsidised fuel prices.
+His ministry is ratcheting up pressure on wayward coalition allies of the ruling Congress party to agree on a long-overdue increase in heavily subsidized fuel prices.

 Ministry officials warned for the first time last week that if the hikes did not take place soon, spending cuts might be necessary to keep the budget deficit under control.
 The cabinet may consider making a move on fuel prices this week.